 DRT links FAFSA to IRS

-The colleges verify the FAFSA information through the DRT interface with the IRS.
-The IRS Data Retrieval Tool (DRT) is available to parents who have submitted their income tax with the IRS.
+The colleges verify the FAFSA information through a process called Data Retrieval Tool or DRT.
+This FAFSA interface is with the IRS.
+The IRS Data Retrieval Tool (DRT) is available to student s and parents who have submitted their income tax with the IRS.
 This tool transfers the tax return information directly onto the FAFSA form.
 To import this information the tax information needs to match the input exactly.
 The most common issues are middle initials and abbreviation such as St. for Street.

 DRT availability is also vital for people who have filed extensions.
 The DRT system will not be available for approximately 14 days after the taxes have been filed electronically.
 If the taxes were a paper submission, it will be much longer.
 Some of the more complicated tax returns cannot be imported.
 If you have filed an amended return or are on a payment plan, the DRT system is not available to you.